 Criteria for selection of Residents

-Interviews are offered to the top candidates based on evaluation of the application materials.
-Medical school transcript, research experience, extracurricular activities, personal statement, Letters of Recommendation, and educational accomplishments are all taken into account.
+Interviews are offered to the top candidates based on evaluation of all the application materials.
+Medical school transcript, research experience, extracurricular activities, personal statement, letters of recommendation, and educational accomplishments are all taken into account.
 Important intangibles that are fundamental to selection include evidence of desire to be a surgeon, leadership, strong work ethic, professionalism, and enthusiasm.

 Interviews are an important, required component of the application process and are by invitation only.
-Approximately 800 applications are received annually, and therefore screened based on selection criteria.
+Hundreds of applications are received annually, and, therefore, screened and thoroughly reviewed based on selection criteria.
 Interviews are extended to no more than 100 individuals.
 If you have a special interest in our program and did not receive an invitation, please communicate with us specifying your reasons.
 Invitations for interviews are sent out no later than November 1, 2021.
 Due to the recent surge in the COVID variant and recommendations from the Coalition for Physician's Accountabililty's Work Group on Medical Students in the Class of 2022, interviews will be held virtually this year.
-Invitations, along with the available dates, are sent to the selected applicants through Interview Broker, along with a scheduled date.
-If you are assigned an interview date that presents a conflict, please notify us immediately so we can possibly schedule an alternate date can potentially be arranged for you, and your opening can be offered to another candidate.
-Interviews are held over several dates in November and December.
-The interview is a one-day process, often on a Monday or Friday.
-The interviewees will have the opportunity to spend a considerable amount of time with the current residents at a dinner.
+Invitations, along with the available dates, are sent to the selected applicants through the ERAS system.
+If a conflict arises, please notify us as soon as possible so that an alternate date can potentially be arranged for you, and your opening can be offered to another candidate.
+Interviews are held on several dates (Mondays) in November and December and are a one-day process.
+During the evening prior to the interview, the applicants will have the opportunity to spend a considerable amount of time with the current residents at a dinner.
 Previous applicants have found this to be a very worthwhile event.
-During the interview, you will meet with four to eight faculty members from the general, plastic, vascular and colorectal surgery divisions along with Senior or Chief Residents.
-Each interviewee will be ranked based on verbal communication skills, attitude, interpersonal skills, understanding and answering questions well, showed preparedness for the interview, showed a true interest in our residency program, and demonstrated a commitment to general surgery.
-A final ranked list is created in January at a meeting with the participating faculty and residents after all applicants have been interviewed.
+During the interview day, you will meet and converse with program leadership, several faculty members, and the residents.
+Communication skills, interpersonal skills, preparedness for the interview, interest in our residency program, and commitment to general surgery are specifically evaluated during this time.
+Our rank order meeting with the participating residents and faculty is typically held in January.